jhajek/Linux-text-book-part-1/Chapter-07/chapter-07.md

 s/Tuesday/Wednesday

 :  The *s* tells us it is a single find and replace or substitute.
-This is a single instance repalcement.
+This is a single instance replacement.

 s/rice/sat/g

-:  This command the *s* tells us to substitute the word *rice* for the word *sat* and the trailing *g* means every occurence on that line.
+:  This command the *s* tells us to substitute the word *rice* for the word *sat* and the trailing *g* means every occurrence on that line.

 1,$s/rice/sat/g